appwrite/rfc/014-response-model.md

 <!-- This is also a good place to "dump ideas", if they are out of scope for the RFC you are writing but otherwise related. -->

 <!-- Write your answer below. -->

+1. how to handle object properties
+2. Display response objects on the appwrite docs
+3. Fromjson/tojson methods (serialization/dserialization)